clebov/Breakthrough/README.txt

     double click Breakthrough.py

 Alternatively you may open the same folder in which you found this readme in
-    Visual Studio and, run Breakthrough.py with or without the debugger.
+    Visual Studio and run Breakthrough.py with or without the debugger.
+    Running without the debugger is recommended as the debugger can greatly slow down computational time.

 In order for Breakthrough.py to function,
-    the follwoing files must be included in the same folder:
+    the following files must be included in the same folder:

         WhitePawn.png
         BlackPawn.png